IF YOUR PRACTICE HAS BEEN STRUGGLING TO REACH PATIENTS - IT MIGHT BE TIME TO RE-EVALUATE YOUR HEALTHCARE MARKETING STRATEGY

 The answer is easy.
-Whether you've built your practice from the ground up and know every single brick of it, or just stepped into the game, you want to make sure you’re squeezing the best lemonade out of those attractive lemons - your leads.
-However, the digital world we live in today is not making it easy.
-Digital competition is rapidly evolving every second, and it takes much more time and creativity to get those lemons than it did ten years ago, and even more to convert them into a lemonade.
+Whether you've built your practice from the ground up and know every single thing about the practice, or if you just stepped into the game, you need to make sure you’re making the most out of your patient leads.
+However, the digital marketing world we exist in today is not making it easy.
+Digital competition is rapidly evolving every second, and it takes much more time and creativity to get those leads than it did ten years ago, and it takes even more to convert them into a patient.
 Investing in high-quality healthcare marketing is essential, now more than ever, and here are 5 signs you need to act ASAP:

 1. Your Current Marketing Efforts Don’t Produce Engagement

-Many people say that content is king.
-We would say that content is more like an heir to the throne, while the engagement the content drives is the king.
-You want your prospective patients to get engaged with your social media and web life in order to build a personal relationship with your practice and establish some brand loyalty.
+Some people say that content is king but we would say that content is more like an heir to the throne.
+In fact, the engagement that your content drives is the real king.
+You want your prospective patients to get engaged with your social media posts and web content in order to build a personal relationship with your practice and establish some brand loyalty.
+This is also going to help more potential patients be exposed to your messaging.

-However, this is not happening for a number of reasons.
-Either you have low social media and web presence, or your content is poor and is not bringing any value to prospective clients.
-They are trying to Google you, but can only see an outdated webpage with minimal info about your business, while other practices share valuable information every day and look pretty credible.
+However, for many practices this is not happening anymore, for a number of reasons.
+Either you have a low social media and web presence, or your content is poor and is not bringing any value to prospective clients.
+Patients are trying to Google you, but can only see an outdated webpage with minimal info about your business, while other practices share valuable information every day and look pretty credible.
+Now imagine you don't even have a website or a Facebook page - how can someone find you?
 Why should customers choose you over the alternative, especially if the alternative is marketing themselves better?

 2. Your Competitors Are Doing Better